YangG-Morph/Self_Regulation/README.md

 ### TODO:
-* Add alarms
 * Drag and drop tasks
 * Robot for emotional support
-* Add pizzazz and cheers when tasks are finished
+* Add pizzazz when tasks are finished

 ### Assets: